TroyWilliams3687/documentos/en/documents/md_doc_system.md

 #### Basic Variables

 The YAML block is not mandatory and therefore optional.
 Not including one will use the default defined in the Pandoc configuration file that is provided to the Pandoc command during the build process.
-I would suggest the most basic information such as:
+I would suggest all documents in the system include the basic information:

-- ID - UUID unique to each document in the system.
+- UUID - UUID unique to each document in the system.
 - title - The title of the document.
 Very often this is identical to the first section header in the Markdown.
 - language - The ISO 2 digit language identifier for the document.
 This is used when transforming to HTML.